Train

 • EIM will liaise with EIM WG Resilience to address cybersecurity as part of broader infrastructure resilience planning.

-• EIM will contribute to discussions on ERA cybersecurity guidelines and new EU cybersecurity funding mechanisms.
+• EIM will contribute to discussions with ERA on introducing cybersecurity requirements in the TSIs.

 EU LEGISLATION INFRASTRUCTURE MANAGERS